 Reading proficiency in an approved foreign language may be required.
 Students should consult the specific academic program section of the Bulletin for requirements.
 Substitutions may include statistics, mathematics, computer programming, and others in selected fields.
 You must demonstrate proficiency by either passing an exam, enrolling in a qualified course and receiving a grade B or better, or other acceptable and documented process.
-Forms are available on the Registrar’s form index page.
+Forms are available on the Forms webpage.

 Students who have fulfilled a research tool at another institution may petition their faculty to have these research tools accepted.
 An official transcript is required to substantiate that completion of the applicable coursework occurred within the last three years.
 Entering students should petition their academic programs as soon as possible after acceptance.

-Verification and Documentation: Satisfaction of each required research tool is documented on a Research Tool Approval form (available on the Registrar’s Form Index).
+Verification and Documentation: Satisfaction of each required research tool is documented on a Research Tool Approval form (available on the Forms webpage).
 This form is completed by your department and submitted to the Registrar’s Office.
 Research tools are recorded on your transcript under the Non-Course Milestones section.

 Tools Completed Outside CGU: If you completed a research tool at another institution, you may petition to apply the tool to your CGU degree program.
 Non-CGU tools must meet the following qualifications.